vitalplus logo

 Cold or Heat Therapy?
-What Are The BenefitsUpdated a day ago
+What Are The BenefitsUpdated 18 days ago

-Every benefit from cold or heat therapy comes back to one thing: blood flow.
-Cold makes your blood vessels constrict.
-They tighten up, pulling blood toward your core to protect your vital organs.
-The moment you step out, they dilate again, sending a fresh wave of oxygenated blood rushing back through your tissues.
+Every benefit from cold or heat therapy comes back to one thing and that's blood flow.
+The cold forces your vessels to constrict, pulling blood toward your core.
+Step out, and they open back up and oxygenated blood rushes back through your tissues like a reset.

-Heat is opposite.
-Vessels expand straight away, circulation increases, and your core temperature climbs.
-Both are powerful on their own.
-But here's the fun part, if you alternate between them (that's contrast therapy, if you want to sound cool at the gym), and you're essentially putting your vascular system through a drill.
+Heat works the other way.
+Vessels expand, circulation picks up, core temperature climbs.
+Both are worth doing on their own.
+But alternate between them (that's contrast therapy) and you're essentially putting your vascular system through a training session.

 DOMS?
 Never Heard of Them.